run-house/runhouse/docs/overview/compute.rst

 ~~~~~~~~~~~~~~~~~~
 "Existing cluster" can mean either a saved :ref:`OnDemandCluster` config, which will be brought back up if needed,
 or a BYO or OnDemandCluster that's already up.
 If you save the Cluster to the :ref:`Resource Name System (RNS)`,
 you'll be able to dispatch to it from any environment.
-Multiple users or environments can function requests to a cluster
+Multiple users or environments can send requests to a cluster
 without issue, and either the OS or Ray (depending on the call to the cluster) will handle the resource contention.

 You can load an existing cluster by name from local or Runhouse RNS simply by: